Improve your international chances with market research

 Do you want to export products abroad?
 Market research lets you know if there is any interest in what you are offering in foreign markets.
 You use the results of your market research in your export plan.
 This will give you a good idea of the international market and your opportunities.
 Find out how to select promising markets, conduct market research on exports, and what sources to use for this purpose.

-You can find out a lot with your computer.
+You can find out a lot online.
 But you often only really get to know a foreign market when you visit the country.
 So before you start exporting, do extensive market research.
 You can do this yourself or hire a specialist.
 First ask yourself, “Why am I actually exporting?”
-That way, you will find out for yourself if all the work you have to do will be worth it.
+This will help you understand if all the work you have to do will be worth it.

 Why are you exporting?

 Exporting is not something you just do casually on the side.
 You often need 2 to 3 years before you are known in the market as a provider and can make regular sales.
-In your market research, indicate why you want to export.
+Before you begin your market research, describe why you want to export.
 It could be because you want to grow your business.
 Sometimes you do have to look for new markets because exporting to your current export market is now impossible.
 For example, because of economic sanctions.

 Mapping out businesses and markets